WilliamEricCastillo/Diffie-Hellman-key-exchange/README.md

 - SymPy library (for prime number checks)

 ## Usage
-Clone the repository and run the program:
+Clone the repository and run the program

 ## Contributors
 - William Castillo